How to Build a $500M plus portable battery company with Instagrid's Andreas Sedlmayr

-We interviewed Andreas from Instagrid that just closed that 45M$ series B about what it takes to be a founder and how to build a portable battery company from scratch.
+We interviewed Andreas from Instagrid that just closed a its $99M series C about what it takes to be a founder and how to build a portable battery company from scratch.

 Sell the company or not to sell?